EwanColquhoun/AnimalPairs/README.md

 * ### Welcome pop-up
     * Designed to give the user an introduction to the site and to explain the rules of the game.
     * It has 3 difficulty selector buttons and one sound control button to open the sound controls pop-up.
-    * To close the Welcome pop-up the user needs to click anywhere on the screen.
+    * To close the Welcome pop-up the user can click anywhere on the screen.

 ![Welcome modal](assets/readme-images/welcome-modal.png)

 [Back to top](<#contents>)
-* ### Rules and Difficulty selector buttons
+* ### Rules and Difficulty buttons
     * The Rules and Difficulty buttons are located above the game on the main page.
     * The Rules button allows access to the Welcome pop-up and thus the rules of the game at any stage.
     * The Difficulty drop down buttons allow the user the vary the level of difficulty.
 When the desired difficulty is selected the game resets.